A unique approach in teaching Social Studies

 What strategies do you use to create learning experiences that activate students’ prior knowledge?

 Before I start a social studies block I always ask children to tell me something they already know about the topic, or I give them a blank map to fill places in.
-Then at the end we review this and there is that cool moment when they see how much MORE they know now
+Then at the end, we review this and there is that cool moment when they see how much MORE they know now

 I ask specific guiding questions to relate it to something they have already seen

-Ask “can anyone think what this is connected to?”
+Ask “Can anyone think what this is connected to?”

 Fun pop Class quiz to see who remembers